giovannilucente/generative_AI_trajectory_predictor/README.md

 This project is currently in progress.

 This repository provides code for training a model that predicts vehicle trajectories.
 The model takes as input an image representing the previous one-second trajectory and generates an output image depicting the predicted trajectories for the next second in the traffic scenario.
+The model can also predict further seconds ahead, receiving as input its output.

 Follow the steps below to set up and run the training process.